sftpplus/sftpplus-docs/docs/operation-client/tls-client.rst

         -----END PUBLIC KEY-----

-If the remote server later advertises a different public key, the connection to the remote server will start to fail, as the remote server's identity can no longer be validated by SFTPPlus in such a configuration.
+If the remote server later advertises a different public key, the connection to the remote server will fail to start, as the remote server's identity can no longer be validated by SFTPPlus in such a configuration.